luismartinezs/luis-martinez-site/drafts/sc2-draft-1.md

 So, as a fan of Starcraft 2, I (naturally) thought:

-> How what one can learn from playing Starcraft 2 extrapolate to learning a complex skill, like web development?
+> Can I extrapolate what I learn from playing Starcraft 2 to a complex skill, like web development?

 And: